-Considering Tirol has 600 mountains, interspersed with alpine green and graggy hills, it is not hard to find routes and rocky walls in Austria to satisfy my inner-climber, even as a beginner.
+Considering Tirol has 600 mountains, interspersed with alpine green and craggy hills, it is not hard to find routes and rocky walls in Austria to satisfy my inner-climber, even as a beginner.

-In Achensee, the dark blue lake and surrounding valley forms the border between the two major mountain ranges of Rofan and Karwendal.
+In Achensee, the dark blue lake and surrounding valley form the border between the two major mountain ranges of Rofan and Karwendal.
 It was on the Rofan that I took on two new challenges: a full-route Via Ferrata and my first introduction to Rock Climbing.

 For those like myself with a passion for clambering and climbing, Tirol couldn’t be more perfect a place to step up the game.